How to Control High Cholesterol Through Diet

 Clinical studies suggest that consuming about 2 grams of sterols daily can lower LDL cholesterol by 8–15%.

-You can find them naturally in foods like nuts, seeds, and whole grains or in fortified products such as spreads and yogurts.
 Even small additions — like a handful of nuts or fortified margarine on toast — can make a measurable difference.

 4. Add Omega-3 Fatty Acids for Heart Protection